Information Edit Rabbits

 Housing

-If your rabbit is going to live inside it will need a litter tray and a hutch or sleeping area.
-The house will also need to be 'bunny proofed'.
-Electrical wires, poisonous plants, book etc will all need to be out of reach.
+Indoor rabbits can have a large cage or dog crate, their own room or live free range in the house.
+You’ll need to provide a litter tray and sleeping area.
+The house will also need to be 'bunny proofed' to make sure that electrical wires, poisonous plants, book etc will all need to be out of reach.
 You will also need to be prepared for possible teeth marks in furniture and holes in carpets.

 Diet